 Welcome to Missed Connections, a weekly column where I get to highlight films that are little known and/or unfairly maligned.
 I’ll be shining a light in two directions ‐ I hope to introduce you to movies you’ve never seen and possibly never heard of, and I’ll attempt to defend films that history, critical consensus, and maybe even your own memories haven’t been very kind to.
+In this entry, I explore the monster mash that is RawHead Rex

 This week’s pick may not be a great movie — spoiler, it isn’t — but for fans of creature features, twisted tales from the mind of Clive Barker, and all things sacrilegious… it remains a fun monster flick.
 Hellraiser was of course the first big Barker adaptation (from his novella “The Hellbound Heart”) and the one that opened the door to Nightbreed and Candyman, but two feature films preceded it in the mid 80s.
 Both were directed by George Pavlou and neither are remembered all that fondly, but while the first (Underworld aka Transmutations) is something of a slog the second is an enjoyable latex and blood-filled romp through rural Ireland.
 That’s right.